Losilaaa/twin/README.md

 4. Build a static export of the frontend and upload it to your S3 bucket.
 5. Optionally, configure a custom domain and automate the entire process with GitHub Actions (Day 5 instructions).

-For complete instructions, see the `week2/dayX.md` files in the `week2` directory.

 ## License